redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/03_CHECKLIST_PROCEDURE.md

 - [ ] `.spec.template.metadata.labels["machine.openshift.io/cluster-api-machineset"]` to match the new `.metadata.name`.
 - [ ] `.spec.template.spec.providerSpec.value.instanceType` to `g4dn.xlarge`.

-Apply the configuration to create the machine
+Apply the configuration to create the gpu machine
 `oc apply -f docs/notes/configs/ocp-machineset.json`

-Verify the machineset you created is running
+Verify the gpu machineset you created is running
 `oc -n openshift-machine-api get machinesets | grep gpu`

 View the Machine object that the machine set created